chassisml/chassis/docs/docs/getting-started/getting-started.md

 5. Now, we will simply create a `ChassisModel` object directly from our process function.
 See the [reference docs](../chassisml_sdk-reference.md#chassisml-python-sdk.chassisml.chassisml.ChassisClient.create_model) for more details on this method.
 6. Before kicking off the Chassis job, we can test our `ChassisModel` object by passing through a sample data path.
 7. Here is where you will need to add in your own Docker Hub credentials for the `docker_user` and `docker_pass` variables.
 Chassis will use these credentials when the container image is built and it is time to push it to a container registry.
+8. Chassis can build containers that compile for both AMD and ARM chipsets.
+By default, the `arm64` flag is set to False, but if changed to True in this line, the resulting container will be able to run on any device with an ARM 64 chip.
-8. Finally, kick off the Chassis job.
+9. Finally, kick off the Chassis job.
 If you follow this example code as-is, this execution should take 4-5 minutes to complete.
 To see more parameter options for this method, view the [reference docs](../chassisml_sdk-reference.md#chassisml-python-sdk.chassisml.chassisml.ChassisModel.publish)
-9. After a successful Chassis job, these next few lines of code will check the final status of your job and print your the URL to your newly-built container!
+10. After a successful Chassis job, these next few lines of code will check the final status of your job and print your the URL to your newly-built container!

 Next, run your script.